Aloe Vera Root Rot: What Are The Causes and How To Save Your Plant?

 Aloe vera plants are prone to root problems if the soil does not provide proper drainage.
 When excess water accumulates around the roots, it can lead to root rot, causing the roots to deteriorate and eventually die off.

-5. Transplant Shock
+4. Transplant Shock

-6. Pests and Diseases
+5. Pests and Diseases

-7. Genetic Factors
+6. Genetic Factors

 In some cases, aloe vera plants may have genetic traits that affect their root development.
-Certain varieties or cultivars may exhibit reduced root growth or be more prone to root-related issues.

 Here are some steps you can take: